mkiiskila/loraserver/docs/content/install/config.md

 # The TTL value defines the time after which a device-session expires
 # after no activity.
 Valid units are 'ms', 's', 'm', 'h'.
 Note that these
 # values can be combined, e.g. '24h30m15s'.
-# Please note that this value has influence on the uplink / downlink
-# roundtrip time.
-Setting this value too high means LoRa Server will be
-# unable to respond to the device within its receive-window.
 device_session_ttl="744h0m0s"

 # Get downlink data delay.